rodeso/lbaw.4nswers/README_lbaw.md

 ### 6) CSS

 The easiest way to use CSS is just to edit the CSS file found at `public/css/app.css`.
 You can have multiple CSS files to better organize your style definitions.

 ### 7) JavaScript

-To add JavaScript into your project, just edit the file found at `public/js/app.js``.
+To add JavaScript into your project, just edit the file found at `public/js/app.js`.

 ### 8) Configuration

-Laravel configurations are acquired from environment variables.
-They can be available in the environment where the Laravel process is started, or acquired by reading the `.env` file in the root folder of the Laravel project.
-This file can set environment variables, which set or override the variables from the current context.
-You will likely have to update these variables, mainly the ones configuring the access to the database, starting with `DB_`.
+Laravel configurations are acquired from environment variables through:

+* The environment where Laravel process starts
+* The `.env` file in the project root

+The `.env` file can set or override environment variables from the current context.
+You will need to update these variables, especially those for database access (prefixed with `DB_`).

-*You must manually create a schema that matches your username.*
+**Important**: You must manually create a schema that matches your group's username.

-There are two environment configuration files: `.env` should be used for local development and `.env_production` will be bundled with your Docker image.
-The difference is that the production environment should connect to the production database and use HTTPS.
+Environment Files:

+* `.env`: Use for local development
+* `.env.production`: Bundled with Docker image, uses production database

-Note that you can make your local application use the remote database by simply changing the `.env` file accordingly.
+Note that you can use the remote database locally by updating your `.env` file accordingly.

-If you change the configuration, you might need to run the following command to discard a compiled version of the configuration from Laravel's cache:
+If you change the configuration, clear Laravel's cache with:

 ```bash
 php artisan route:clear